Types of Business Intelligence Dashboard and How to Use Them

 Collaborative dashboards help teams work together more effectively.

-And this can be useful for businesses with multiple departments or locations, as it allows everyone to stay on the same page.
+This can be useful for businesses with multiple departments or locations, as it allows everyone to stay on the same page.

 Collaborative BI dashboards typically have features like commenting, annotations, and alerts.